Jonathan Smith is the President of MBS, Inc. and the Director of Technology at Faith Ministries in Lafayette, IN.

-BYOD– Bring Your Own Device– is an IT wave that is sweeping corporations.
+BYOD– Bring Your Own Device– is an IT operating paradigm.
 IT Directors are understandably uncomfortable about this.
 Adopting enforceable policies will make the difference, however, in BYOD’s success in any organization.

 What Is BYOD, Exactly?